-On the surface, outpatient and inpatient addiction treatment programs to address dependence on drugs or alcohol look similar-they both utilize medication to alleviate withdrawal symptoms and minimize craving, and provide group and individual therapy to help the client make the necessary lifestyle changes.
+On the surface, inpatient and outpatient rehabilitation programs to address dependence on drugs or alcohol look similar-they both utilize medication to alleviate withdrawal symptoms and minimize craving and provide group and individual therapy to help the client make the necessary lifestyle changes.
 However, outpatient programs usually deliver better outcomes as they focus on helping the patient remain sober in his/her own home environment as opposed to being isolated from it in an inpatient setting.

 Inpatient detoxification and rehabilitation programs to treat dependence on drugs and alcohol has been around for decades.
 Outpatient detoxification to treat dependence on alcohol and drugs, on the other hand, is an emerging treatment modality.
 However, it is catching on rapidly, as it usually delivers better outcomes.

-When an individual checks in for treatment at an inpatient facility, they first receive detoxification services.
-In this phase patients are administered an array of medications to address withdrawal symptoms, so that they become physically comfortable.
-Group and individual therapy is provided to help with effecting the life style changes necessary.
+When individual checks in for treatment at an inpatient facility, they first receive detoxification services.
+In this phase, patients are administered an array of medications to address withdrawal symptoms so that they become physically comfortable.
+Group and individual therapy are provided to help with effecting the lifestyle changes necessary.
 Patients are also exposed to self-help groups like AA or NA so that they can begin the process of finding a sponsor.

 Ambulatory, or outpatient detoxification and treatment for alcohol or drugs in NJ has been delivering better results relative to inpatient treatment and it is easy to see why.
 Outpatient alcohol rehab programs include detoxification, partial care and intensive outpatient (IOP) levels of care.Share